wave-centre/cibig/docs/course_materials/OMICS/omics.md

 ## <span> 2.
 Download raw sequencing data <a class="anchor" id="download_raw"></a></span> - `wget`

 #### <span> Download sequencing data and the reference genome <a class="anchor" id="download"></a> - `wget` </span>

-* Go in the raw_data directory
+Go in the raw_data directory

-* Data are available at the following URL : [https://itrop.ird.fr/CIBIG2024/variants_trainings/SV_DATA.tar.gz](https://itrop.ird.fr/CIBIG2024/variants_trainings/SV_DATA.tar.gz)
+Data are available at the following URL : [https://itrop.ird.fr/CIBIG2024/variants_trainings/SV_DATA.tar.gz](https://itrop.ird.fr/CIBIG2024/variants_trainings/SV_DATA.tar.gz)

-* Uncompress the gzipped archive.
+Uncompress the gzipped archive.

 #### <span> Check the content of the directory SV_DATA</span>  - `ls`

+#### <span> List the content of your home directory and check that the directory SV_DATA have been created</span>  - `ls`

 #### <span> List the content of the directory SV_DATA</span>  - `ls`